svivoli/Daily-Calendar/README.md

 ![Clear Button](https://i.imgur.com/eO2806b.png)

-The third button, an x, changes any colored note to white.
+The third button, an x, changes any colored note to white and clears the text.

 ### Developer Experience